kylestrougo/Stereo-Processing/README.md

 Openspace is a NASA supported, open-source, interactive data visualization developed for planetary domes, flat screens, VR and networking for world organizations

-The program produces necessary .VRT and .TIF files for inputting Mars or Moon height and image maps into Openspace
+This program produces necessary .VRT and .TIF files for inputting Mars or Moon height and image maps into Openspace

 #  Technologies